 Eggs and sperms make the basic building blocks of life and couples who lack healthy eggs and/or sperms come across problems in conception.
-However, advancement of medical techniques has brought solution for the most complicated infertility issues, including this one.
-Egg donation is a ground breaking technique which has brought a ray of hope for countless couples who would never have even dreamt of parenthood before.
+However, the advancement of medical techniques has brought solutions for the most complicated infertility issues, including this one.
+Egg donation is a ground breaking technique that has brought a ray of hope for countless couples who would never have even dreamt of parenthood before.

 Since a woman who donates her eggs is at the receiving end of the medical procedure and also has to handle the emotions related to it, her perspective needs to be given careful attention.

 When a couple comes to know that they cannot conceive naturally because the woman cannot produce eggs at all or her eggs are not viable enough to grow into a healthy pregnancy, the truth can be devastating for them.
 The reasons could be varied, ranging from advanced maternal age to premature menopause, genetic conditions, or the woman having some other medical problem.

 But hope makes its way in the form of a woman who is willing to provide them with eggs to give them a chance……their egg donor!
 She could be a friend, a family member, or someone anonymous, but the couple needs are careful in choosing the egg donor.

 Who is eligible to become an egg donor?

 For a woman to become an egg donor, it is essential that she fulfills certain criteria to ensure that her eggs can grow into viable embryos, with considerable chances of the IVF being converted to fruitful pregnancy.